Vertexwahn/rules_qt6/README.md

 ## License

-This work is puplished under Apache 2.0 License.
+This work is published under Apache 2.0 License.
 This work builds on top of https://github.com/justbuchanan/bazel_rules_qt

 The original project is contained in the `third_party` folder of this project with all license notes included.